threefoldtech/js-sdk/docs/wiki/installation.md

   threebot start
   ```

-- This will take you to configure your identity, It will ask you about your the network you want to use, 3bot name, email, and words.
+- This will take you to configure your identity, It will ask you about your the network you want to use, threebot name, email, and words.

 - Then it will start threebot server you will see some thing like that